build-on-aws/content/tutorials/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ---

-## Step 1 - Set up Apache Kafka cluster
+## Step 1 - Set up an Apache Kafka® cluster

 ### Secure connection between AWS SageMaker and Apache Kafka
 To access an Apache Kafka cluster from a Sagemaker Jupiter Notebook and establish a TLS connection you need to have this data from your cluster: